 Welcome to the Ryerson Image Centre (RIC).
-The RIC is an international centre of excellence at Ryerson University, dedicated to the public exhibition, research, study and teaching of photography and related disciplines, including new media, installation art and film.
+The RIC exists for the research, teaching and exhibition of photography and related media.